Can anyone see that I’ve used Childline?

 Worried your device is being tracked?

 Online and computer monitoring software (sometimes called tracking software or parental control apps) lets someone see what's happening on a computer.
 Sometimes parents or guardians will install it on a phone, computer or tablet to block certain websites that may be unsafe or unsuitable for you to use.
+Apple devices come with Screen Time which monitors how much time you spend on different websites and apps.
+Screen Time can be turned on and off under settings.

 If monitoring software is being used on your device, it means someone might be able to track: